Bow High School

 Audition requirements and materials can be obtained from Ms. Evans or Mrs. Jaques, as well as downloaded from the NHMEA website at www.nhmea.org.
 Students and are parents are encouraged to contact Ms. Evans or Mrs. Jaques directly with specific questions regarding audition and application requirements.

-Ms. Evans and Mrs. Jaques will use email as the primary form of communication, so please be sure they always have updated contact information for each student and parent.
-The music department also maintains a Facebook page that is open to all current music department students and parents.
+Ms. Evans and Mrs. Jaques will use email and Parent Square as the primary forms of communication, so please be sure they always have updated contact information for each student and parent.
+The music department maintains a Facebook page that is open to all current music department students and parents.
 Students and parents are encouraged to join the group “Bow High School Music Department” to remain updated with music department announcements and activities.
-The music department also maintains a Twitter feed (@BHS_MusicDrama) and an Instagram account (@bhs_musicdepartment) which parents and students are invited to follow.
+The music department also maintains an Instagram account (@bhs_musicdepartment) which parents and students are invited to follow.

-Honors Jazz Ensemble will rehearse on Wednesday evenings from 8:00-9:00pm.
-Students who choose to participate in Honors Jazz Ensemble need to make the commitment to the ensemble for the whole year and attend all rehearsals.
+Jazz Ensemble will rehearse on Wednesday evenings from 8:00-9:00pm.
+Students who choose to participate in Jazz Ensemble need to make the commitment to the ensemble for the whole year and attend all rehearsals.
+Students may miss ONE rehearsal within a concert period without repercussions; missing more than one rehearsal may result in the student not participating in an upcoming performance or being asked to leave the ensemble.

 The Tri-M Music Honor Society is the international music honor society for middle/junior high and high school students.
 It is designed to recognize students for their academic and musical achievements, reward them for their accomplishments and service activities, and to inspire other students to excel at music and leadership.

-Application and admission information will be distributed to students at the beginning of the school year.
+In the Fall of 2018, application and admission information will be distributed to students at the beginning of the school year.
+Beginning in the Spring of 2019, applications and inductions will be held in the Spring.

 Concert Band, Concert Choir and String Orchestra students will receive a final grade at the end of the year (not divided into semesters).
 Grades provided on Infinite Campus will serve as a “live” snapshot of where students are in time, but no grades will be averaged together as a “posted grade” until the end of the school year.